tbtraltaa/medianshape/docs/getting-started.rst

 -------------
 To install the CPLEX-Python modules on your system, use the script setuy.py located in yourCplexhome/python/PLATFORM.
 If you want to install the CPLEX-Python modules in a nondefault location, use the option --home to identify the installation directory.
 For example, to install the CPLEX-Python modules in the default location, use the following command from the command line:

+* sudo chmode a+x cplex_studio1251.linux-x86-32.bin
+* sudo ./cplex_studio1251.linux-x86-32.bin
-source activate medianshape
+* source activate medianshape
-python setup.py install
+* python setup.py install

 cplex throws error when row and col args are not explicitly typecasted to int. prob.linear_constraints.set_coefficients(zip(cons.row.astype(int), cons.col.astype(int), cons.data.astype(float)))